letmaik/PSExercise/README.md

 `history.txt`: Playback history of the current day to avoid showing the same video twice

+`lastrun.txt`: Terminal output from the last run to aid in diagnosing issues

 `Edge/`: A fresh browser profile to force starting Edge in a separate process and avoid interfering with any other open browser windows